nogibjj/ids-706-w6-jingxuan-li/README.md

 3. **Review Test Results**:
    Examine the output in the terminal to verify that all tests pass without errors.

-### Logging of Database Operations

-To monitor the progress of database operations, a log file `database_operations.log` is created.
-This file captures information about every successful operation and any encountered errors.
-Logs include details like table creation, data insertion, updates, deletions, and join operations.
-This helps with auditing, debugging, and maintaining a history of actions performed.

-#### Example Log Output

-## Continuous Integration (CI/CD Pipeline)

-The project is integrated with a GitHub Actions CI/CD pipeline that runs the tests on every push or pull request to the main branch.
-This ensures the stability of the codebase and automatically validates new changes.

-### Steps to Run CI/CD Pipeline

-1. **GitHub Actions Workflow**:
-   The CI/CD pipeline is defined in `.github/workflows/CICD.yml`.
-This file includes steps to:
-   - Set up the Python environment.
-   - Install required dependencies.
-   - Run (`main.py`), which includes CRUD operations on the `.db` file.

-2. **Pipeline Trigger**:
-   - **Push to Main Branch**: Every time you push code to the main branch.
-   - **Pull Request**: Every time a new pull request is opened against the main branch.

-3. **Log and Validate**:
-   You can check the GitHub Actions tab in your repository to see the logs of the pipeline run and ensure all tests pass successfully.

 ## Project Structure